List of spiders of Sri Lanka: Spiders

 Spiders (order Araneae) are air-breathing arthropods that have eight legs and chelicerae with fangs that inject venom.
 Anatomically, spiders differ from other arthropods in that the usual body segments are fused into two tagmata, the cephalothorax and abdomen, and joined by a small, cylindrical pedicel.
 Unlike insects, spiders do not have antennae.
 In all except the most primitive group, the Mesothelae, spiders have the most centralized nervous systems of all arthropods, as all their ganglia are fused into one mass in the cephalothorax.
 Unlike most arthropods, spiders have no extensor muscles in their limbs and instead extend them by hydraulic pressure.

 As of November 2015, at least 45,700 spider species, and 114 families have been recorded by taxonomists.
 However, there has been dissension within the scientific community as to how all these families should be classified, as evidenced by the over 20 different classifications that have been proposed since 1900.

 When considering the spider diversity in South Asia, which includes India, Pakistan, Bhutan, Bangladesh, Nepal, Maldives, and Sri Lanka, there are not much extensive spider taxonomy has revealed.
 Only in India, there is a precise catalogue of spiders are documented by arachnologists.
 All the other South Asian countries, the scientific study is much lesser than that of India.
-In Sri Lankan spider fauna, most of the articles and publications on spiders were done by Eugène Simon, C. L. Koch in the past and currently by Channa Bambaradeniya, K. B. Ranawana, V. A. M. P. K. Samarawickrama and Ranil P. Nanayakkara.
+In Sri Lankan spider fauna, most of the articles and publications on spiders were done by Eugène Simon, C. L. Koch in the past and currently by Channa Bambaradeniya, K. B. Ranawana, V. A. M. P. K. Samarawickrama, Suresh P. Benjamin and Ranil P. Nanayakkara.
 However, most of them were interested on tiger spiders of Sri Lanka - genus Poecilotheria, not much work done in other spider categories.